xuankimtran/docs-1/pages/katalon-studio/docs/bitbucket-intergration.md

 permalink: katalon-studio/docs/bitbucket-integration.html
 ---

-**BitBucket** is a web-based source control repository hosting service by Atlassian.
+**BitBucket** is a Git-based source code repository hosting service owned by Atlassian.

 Katalon Studio provides the integration with BitBucket to simplify performing various commands directly from Katalon Studio UI, such as: add Katalon Studio project files to the repositories; commit and pull changes, and push them to the repositories and so on.

+You can integrate Katalon Studio with Git and its cloud-hosted services, including:

+- GitHub
+- GitLab
+- BitBucket
+- Microsoft Azure DevOps

 **Requirements**

-- Your computer already configured [Git Integration](https://docs.katalon.com/katalon-studio/docs/git-integration.html#configure-git-integration).
 - Connect to your [BitBucket](https://bitbucket.org/) account.
 - You already [Created a Git repository](https://support.atlassian.com/bitbucket-cloud/docs/create-a-git-repository/) in BitBucket.